Back Posture – The Future Of Your Back & Relief Of Pain Depends On It

 For years, many people have had the habit of sitting in a bad posture without low back pain, however, once lower back problems have developed, sitting in a poor position will perpetuate and worsen the problem.
 It is essential that the lordosis (normal curve) of the lower back is maintained at all times.
 This requires effort and repeated long enough to make it habit or, as I like to call it, an acquired skill.
 This should be done slowly and not with jerky motions or with excessive force.
 This should be started early in life.

-• A 2015 study in the European Spine Journal found a direct relationship between low back pain and poor lumbar spine posture in high school students.
-Bad back posture was associated with watching Television, using computers and playing video games at home.
-The authors noted a “high prevalence” and “substantial impact” on back pain resulting from early bad posture habits.
-They noted nearly a 50% increase in chronic low back pain with slumped postures.
+There is a direct relationship between low back pain and poor lumbar spine posture in high school students.
+Bad back posture is associated with watching television, using computers and playing video games at home.
+This has a substantial impact on back pain resulting from early bad posture habits.
+There is nearly a 50% increase in chronic low back pain with slumped postures.[3]

-• Asian Spine J. 2014 noted lessening of the lumbar curve as in slumped postures is associated with degenerative disc disease.
-The authors dilemma was which comes first, disc disease or loss of the lumbar postural curve; however, there tends to be a postural relationship with poor posture and disc problems.
+Lessening of the lumbar curve as in slumped postures is associated with degenerative disc disease and there tends to be a relationship with poor posture and disc problems.[4]
+There is a strong relationship between low back pain from disc herniation and degenerative disc disease with loss of the normal curve.[5]

-• A 2016 study in the journal Spine demonstrated a significant association between loss of the normal lower back curve and early onset of spinal degeneration.
-The authors used MRI and found flat back posture in young adults was specifically associated with disc degeneration at the L4/L5 level of the lumbar spine.
+There is a significant association between loss of the normal lower back curve and early onset of spinal degeneration.
+MRI shows flat back posture in young adults is specifically associated with disc degeneration at the L4/L5 level of the lumbar spine.[6]

-• A 2019 study in the journal Clinical Spine Surgery found that low back pain was associated with a decreased curve of the lumbar spine when standing in middle-aged and elderly women.
-When lying face down, there was a significantly higher stiffness in the lumbar multifidus muscle.
+Low back pain is associated with a decreased curve of the lumbar spine when standing in middle-aged and elderly women.
+When lying face down, there is a significantly higher stiffness in the lumbar multifidus muscle, which are deep, small muscles in the back next to the spine (paraspinal).[10]

-• A 2019 study in Spine found those with marked stooped posture had a negative effect on health related quality of life.
-Contributing factors in the lumbar spine were previous compression fracture, however, the authors indicated that high levels of intervertebral disc degeneration, particularly L5/S1, and quality and quantity of paraspinal muscles contribute synergistically to the progression of marked postural deformity.
+This imbalance may lead to marked stooped posture having a negative effect on health related quality of life.
+Contributing factors in the lumbar spine are previous compression fracture, however, high levels of intervertebral disc degeneration, particularly L5/S1, and quality and quantity of paraspinal muscles contribute together to the progression of significant postural deformity.[11]

-• A 2010 study in Manual Therapy found that increased flexion (decreased lordosis) of the lumbar spine as in slumped sitting was associated with increased muscle activation of erector spinae muscles of the neck and greater head/neck flexion and anterior translation of the head or forward head posture.
+Poor back posture has effects reaching above and below the lower back.
+Increased flexion (decreased lordosis) of the lumbar spine as in slumped sitting is associated with increased muscle activation of muscles of the neck and greater head/neck flexion with anterior translation of the head or forward head posture.[12]

 The loss of the curve leads to postural distortions that cause muscle stiffness and pose a risk of early degenerative conditions.
 The lordotic back exercises seek to reverse this distortion and specifically treat compressive pain like disc herniations.